 WHDL, on behalf of the School, contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple-employer defined benefit pension plan.
 SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Authority to establish and amend benefits is provided by State Statute Chapter 3309 of the Ohio Revised Code.
+Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
 SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
-The report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746.
+The report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746,by calling (800) 878-5853, or by visiting the SERS website at ohsers.org.

 Plan members are required to contribute 10 percent of their annual covered salary and the School is required to contribute at an actuarially determined rate.
 The current School rate is 14 percent of annual covered payroll.
-A portion of the School's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2005, 10.57 percent of annual covered salary was the portion used to fund pension obligations.
-For fiscal year 2004, 9.09 percent of annual covered salary was the portion used to fund pension obligations.
+A portion of the School's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2006, 10.58 percent of annual covered salary was the portion used to fund pension obligations, compared to 10.57 percent for fiscal year 2005.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amount, by the SERS Retirement Board.
-The School's required contributions for pension obligations to SERS for the years ended June 30, 2005, 2004, and 2003, were \$101,968, \$58,079, and \$15,343, respectively; of which 100 percent has been contributed.
+The School's required contributions for pension obligations to SERS for the years ended June 30, 2006, 2005, and 2004, were \$92,084, \$101,968, and \$58,079, respectively; of which 100 percent has been contributed.